jappeace/jappeaceApplication/content/pragmatic-haskell-database.md

    curl --header "Content-Type: application/json" -v --data '{"from":{"email":"d","name":"xyz"}, "content": "does it word?"}' http://127.0.0.1:6868/message/
 ```

-We can inspect the database with postgress
+We can inspect the database with postgres

 ```bash
    psql "dbname=awesome_db"